Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-HARVEY and BOB WEINSTEIN
+HARVEY and BOB WEINSTEINTHE WEINSTEIN COMPANY

 BIG FRUSTRATION: After months of hustling to reclaim the name Miramax, as well as the library of films they made under it, from former employer Disney, the Weinsteins fell short in a bid with financier Ron Burkle.
 The reasons were debatable, but the challenged finances of the Weinstein Company, which the brothers set up when they departed Disney five years ago, could not have helped.
 In June, however, the company finally re-structured $450 million worth of debt, with Goldman Sachs taking temporary ownership of as many as 250 of its films.